BUY MALTA PROPERTY!

 Buy Property in Malta

-Recently, Malta has become a popular destination for international property buyers to buy property for Malta Residence, as a Holiday home or as a Buy-to-Let property.
+Malta is a popular destination for international property buyers to buy property for Malta Residence, as a Holiday home or as a Buy-to-Let property.
 The recommended areas for property purchase in Malta are Special Designated Areas (SDA's), where there are no restrictions on foreign buyers, and these Developments offer luxury lifestyle, including pools, gyms, and beachfront locations.
-New SDA's open in 2019 include Apartment blocks, in South Malta, within Tigne Point and Pender Gardens, and the Shoreline.

 Foreign investors can apply for Malta Permanent Residence (Malta Golden Visa) or Malta Citizenship for Exceptional Services by Direct Investment.
-To be eligible for Malta immigration as a High Net Worth Individual from a non-Eu country, Investors can rent or purchase a property for a minimum of 320,000 Euros, and they can include their family members and dependents.
-Contact our Malta Consultants and Lawyers by telephone, video call or at the offices in Parramatta, Sydney, Australia and Singapore, Hong Kong and London, UK.
+To be eligible for Malta immigration as a High Net Worth Individual from a non-EU country, Investors can rent or purchase a property for a minimum of 320,000 Euros, and they can include their family members and dependents.
+Contact our Malta Consultants and Lawyers by telephone, video call or at the offices in Parramatta, Sydney, Australia and Singapore and Hong Kong.

 Why Buy Property in Malta?